-Through September 30, 2024, we committed to noncancelable purchase obligations related to commercial drug substance and drug product manufacturing under the Commercial Manufacturing Services Agreement with WuXi Biologics, which was entered into in December 2020, amended and restated in August 2021 and further amended and restated in September 2023 (as amended and restated, the "Commercial Manufacturing Agreement").
-As of September 30, 2024, the total remaining contractually binding commercial drug substance and drug product purchase obligations due to WuXi Biologics was \$38.3 million, which is expected to be paid in 2024 and 2025.
-As of September 30, 2024, \$36.5 million related to the contractually binding commercial drug substance and drug product batches was included in accounts payable and accrued expenses, which is expected to be paid in 2024.
-Through September 30, 2024, we committed to noncancelable purchase obligations of \$17.0 million related to the procurement of materials to be used in future drug substance and drug product manufacturing under the Commercial Manufacturing Agreement, which is expected to be paid in 2024.
-As of September 30, 2024, \$10.6 million related to the procurement of materials to be used in future drug substance and drug product manufacturing was included in accounts payable and accrued expenses, which is expected to be paid in 2024.
-For additional information, see Note 9 to our condensed consolidated financial statements appearing in this Quarterly Report on Form 10-Q. Other than the above noted transactions, during the three and nine months ended September 30, 2024, there were no material changes to our contractual obligations from those described in the 2023 Form 10-K.
+Through March 31, 2024, we committed to noncancelable purchase obligations related to commercial drug substance and drug product manufacturing under the Commercial Manufacturing Services Agreement with WuXi Biologics, which was entered into in December 2020, amended and restated in August 2021 and further amended and restated in September 2023 (as amended and restated, the "Commercial Manufacturing Agreement").
+As of March 31, 2024, the total remaining contractually binding commercial drug substance and drug product purchase obligations due to WuXi Biologics was \$69.3 million, which is expected to be paid in 2024 and 2025.
+As of March 31, 2024, \$18.4 million related to the contractually binding commercial drug substance and drug product batches was included in accounts payable and accrued expenses, which is expected to be paid in 2024.
+Through March 31, 2024, the Company committed to noncancelable purchase obligations of \$24.7 million related to the procurement of materials to be used in future drug substance and drug product manufacturing under the Commercial Manufacturing Agreement, which is expected to be paid in 2024.
+For additional information, see Note 8 to our condensed consolidated financial statements appearing in this Quarterly Report on Form 10-Q. Other than the above noted transactions, during the three months ended March 31, 2024, there were no material changes to our contractual obligations from those described in the 2023 Form 10-K.

-Critical Accounting Policies and Significant Judgments and Estimates

-Our financial statements are prepared in accordance with generally accepted accounting principles in the United States.
-The preparation of our financial statements and related disclosures requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
+Critical Accounting Policies and Significant Judgments and Estimates reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
 Our critical accounting policies and estimates are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in the 2023 Form 10-K. If actual results or events differ materially from the estimates, judgments and assumptions used by us in applying these policies, our reported financial condition and results of operations could be materially affected.
 There have been no significant changes to our critical accounting policies and estimates from those described in the 2023 Form 10-K.